JensRantil/java-canary-tools/README.md

    the new implementation never throws any exception, the Proxy class will start using it more and more instead of _old_.
 If _new_ starts throwing exceptions, the Proxy class will quickly roll back to use the _old_ implementation.
- * `WeightedShardedBuilder` constructs a Java proxy that implements a Java interface shared between different implementations.
-The proxy delegates to downstream implementations using `Object#hashCode()` of the first method argument, weighted by the downstream implementation.
-This class is useful if you would like to try out a new Java implementation for a subset of, for example, users.
- * `WeightedRoundRobinBuilder` allows you delegate a fraction of calls to another implementation of a shared Java interface.

 Playing around
 --------------